 - 5. IN-SCHOOL ALTERNATIVE EDUCATION A form of discipline whereby the student is denied the privilege of attending regular classes, but is placed in an alternative educational setting for a period time deemed appropriate for the modification of inappropriate behavior.
-During such placement, the student receives close supervision and instruction.
-Counseling referrals are available, per parent/guardian request. - 6.
+During such placement, the student receives close supervision and instruction, and counseling is available. - 6.
 SUSPENSION Denial of all school privileges for a period of time not to exceed ten days per infraction. - 7.
 TOBACCO PRODUCT The dried leaves of a tobacco plant, prepared in various ways for smoking, chewing, or a snuff (e.g. cigars, cigarettes, chewing tobacco, and pipe tobacco).